-Part III : Vertical Integration Along the Retail Pharmaceutical Supply Chain
+Part III: Vertical Integration Along the Retail Pharmaceutical Supply Chain53 announced plans to close a majority of its SeniorBridge nome care locations.

 Adam Fein at Drug Channels has continued to update researchers and policy-makers on the growing consolidation of diverse players operating in the retail pharmaceutical supply chain.
 The latest version from Adam's 2023 report is reproduced below (with his permission).